D-Day Squadron | 2024 Legacy Tour

 This effort is dubbed the “2024 Legacy Tour.”
 With many WWII veterans having ‘flown west’ since the D-Day Squadron’s 2019 mission, 2024 will be an opportunity to focus on both the LEGACY of these WWII veterans and the legendary aircraft that served as the backbone to multiple war campaigns.
 “Our veterans are our window to the past, and this is a chance for us to continue honoring those who made sacrifices for the freedoms we have today,” shared D-Day Squadron’s mission chief pilot, Eric Zipkin.
 Eric will fly the lead C-47, WWII combat veteran, “Placid Lassie” throughout the entire journey.

-Starting from the Northeast United States in May of next year, the aircraft must complete six total flight legs to Europe involving crew rest, refueling, proper maintenance, formation planning, and logistics.
-Can you imagine?
-It will take the squadron 15 days, close to 3,000 nautical miles, approximately 15 hours of flight time, 120 gallons of oil, more than 1,400 gallons of fuel, and 150 crew to make this historic transatlantic crossing!
+Starting from Oxford, Connecticut, in May 2024, five of the 11 aircraft must complete six total flight legs to Europe involving crew rest, refueling, proper maintenance, formation planning, and logistics.
+The squadron will take six days, nearly 3,000 nautical miles on each aircraft, approximately 18 hours of flight time per aircraft, 36 gallons of oil each aircraft, more than 1,600 gallons of fuel, and 80 plus crew to make this historic transatlantic crossing!

 This is your chance to celebrate these amazing, historic aircraft, and ensure a proper launch effort and a safe journey for their crews!